 Notes.
-"Period" is the sidereal rotation period of the asteroid.
-"Diameter" gives the maximum equatorial diameter.
-"Volume" is derived from the physical model of the asteroid.
-"Rotational Pole" denotes the spin-axis orientation of the asteroid in the ecliptic coordinate system.
-"Type" denotes the taxonomic classification(s) each asteroid has been given.
-"SC/OC", also known as the circular polarisation ratio, is the ratio between same circular and opposite circular polarised radar echo.
-"Multiplicity" denotes the number of known bodies in the asteroid system.
-Inclusion in this list is determined by the shape of the primary or 'Alpha' body, and physical parameters refer to the primary. † Retrograde model; ‡ Values for the shape and spin-state are preliminary as of December 2022; § Also known as 1999 KW4.
+'Period' is the sidereal rotation period of the asteroid.
+'Diameter' gives the maximum equatorial diameter.
+'Volume' is derived from the physical model of the asteroid.
+'Rotational Pole' denotes the spin-axis orientation of the asteroid in the ecliptic coordinate system.
+'Type' denotes the taxonomic classification(s) each asteroid has been given.
+'SC/OC', also known as the circular polarization ratio, is the ratio between SC and OC polarized radar echo.
+'Multiplicity' denotes the number of known bodies in the asteroid system.
+Inclusion in this list is determined by the shape of the primary or 'Alpha' body, and physical parameters refer to the primary.

+^aRetrograde model. ^bValues for the shape and spin-state are preliminary as of 2022 December. ^cAlso known as 1999 KW4.